thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 </pre>

 {: id="syntax-pinboards"}
-##  Syntax of the Pinboard TML file
+##  Syntax of the Liveboard TML file

-The `TML` file for Scriptable Pinboards has a specific syntax.
+The `TML` file for Scriptable Liveboards has a specific syntax.

 See the [Parameters](#parameters) section for details about the keywords used in this example.

 You may not see each of these parameters in your own TML files, depending on whether each variable is explicitly defined.
-For example, if you do not have any filters on your Pinboard, the `filters` parameter does not appear.
-You can add that variable to the TML file to specify filters for your Pinboard.
+For example, if you do not have any filters on your Liveboard, the `filters` parameter does not appear.
+You can add that variable to the TML file to specify filters for your Liveboard.

 <pre>
 <a href="#guid">guid</a>: &lt;<em>pinboard_guid</em>&gt;
 <a href="#pinboard">pinboard</a>:
   <a href="#name">name</a>: &lt;<em>pinboard_name</em>&gt;
   <a href="#description">description</a>:
-    This is a multi-line description of the pinboard Description line 2
+    This is a multi-line description of the Liveboard Description line 2
   <a href="#visualizations">visualizations</a>:
   - <a href="#id">id</a>: &lt;<em>viz_id_1</em>&gt;